ComparetheMarket/engineering.speech-enabled-QA-chatbot/README.md

 ## Follow the below steps to setup machine to deploy the App

+1. TODO: Download the policy documents to dbfs.
-1. You need the latest databricks-cli to using Asset bundle. please uni-install existing databricks and follow the [link](https://docs.databricks.com/en/dev-tools/cli/databricks-cli-ref.html#language-Homebrew%C2%A0installation%C2%A0on%C2%A0macOS%C2%A0or%C2%A0Linux)
+1. You need the latest databricks-cli to using Asset bundle. please un-install existing databricks and follow the [link](https://docs.databricks.com/en/dev-tools/cli/databricks-cli-ref.html#language-Homebrew%C2%A0installation%C2%A0on%C2%A0macOS%C2%A0or%C2%A0Linux)
     ```
     brew tap databricks/tap
     brew install databricks